 Publication resumed in 1998 and those paper issues are available at the University Archives.
 To see content from current issues please visit the magazine's main website.

 Jester of Columbia

-Jester is the student humor magazine established in 1901.
-The publication has been prrinted mostly continuously through 1997 and was revived in 2001 and again in 2005.
-The March 1912 issue was digitized as part of the The Seymour B. Durst Old York Library collection at the Avery Architectural & Fine Arts Library.
-A mostly complete run of the paper copies is available at the University Archives.
+The Columbia Jester was the student humor magazine established in 1901.
+The publication was printed mostly continuously through 1997 and was revived in 2001 and again in 2005.
+The March 1912 issue was digitized as part of the Seymour B. Durst Old York Library collection at the Avery Architectural & Fine Arts Library.
+A mostly complete run of the paper copies (wtih links to digital issues) is available at the University Archives.

 Columbia University Record Archive

 Beginning as the University Record (September 1973-May 1975) and continuing to this day as the Columbia University Record (July 1975-present), this important university-wide publication, now scanned and fully searchable, is an incredibly rich resource of past Columbia activities, events, scientific research, trustee and faculty appointments, awards and honors, libraries news, departmental achievements, budget and financial reporting, faculty and staff updates, as well as containing informative profiles of campus personalities from 1973 to June 2016.

 Columbia College Today (CCT)

 Thanks to a gift from the board of the Columbia University Club Foundation, CCT and the Columbia University Libraries have digitized back issues of this Columbia College alumni magazine fom its inception in 1954 through and including Summer 2016.
 The issues have been indexed so you can easily search for articles, features and alumni news or just browse through the individual issues.
 Paper copies of this publication up to the most current issue are available at the University Archives.